exvertus/thomasflanigan/content/tech/blog/jenkins-how-to.md

 ### Kustomize is better

-Thankfully a friend pointed me to a newer tool, kustomize.
+Thankfully, after reaching out a friend pointed me to a newer tool, kustomize.
 I will again refer you [youtube](https://www.youtube.com/watch?v=WWJDbHo-OeY) for more details, but the TLDR is that kustomize lets me organize my project like this:
 ```